 Each year students are encouraged to participate in extra curricular workshops with visiting professionals and performance opportunities.
 They can rehearse their class work or create new work at break times and join in with different projects during lunch and after school.

 The Dance department offers both GCSE and BTEC dance courses to suit the strengths and interests of our learners.
 Both courses explore the physical and technical demands of being a dancer, the creative aspects of choreography and analysis of professional works.

 Within GCSE Dance students develop an understanding of dance technique, choreography and dance appreciation.
 The syllabus includes creating your own dance work, performing two short technical phrases, performing developed work as part of a group ensemble and a written examination.
 For the written examination students explore six contrasting professional dance works to deepen their understanding of dance as an art form.
 Assessment is 60% practical and 40% theory.

 BTEC Dance offers students the opportunity to explore Dance as part of the Performing Arts industry.
 Students will develop an understanding of technique in contrasting styles, choreography, performance and dance analysis.
 The syllabus includes creating dance works, performing repertoire, training as a dancer through workshops and technique classes and analysing three contrasting professional dance works.
 Practical and theory is linked together through use of logbooks, presentations and reports.

 Both qualifications allow students to build their understanding of dance, develop critical analysis skills and grow as a performer and artist.
-The courses prepare learners for further progression in Dance and the Performing Arts; students who have completed these qualifications have successfully gained places at The BRIT School, Kingston College and LABAN.
+The courses prepare learners for further progression in Dance and the Performing Arts; many to continue their studies with us in Sixth Form.

 The department offers a range of extracurricular activities and opportunities as further development and study support sessions/rehearsal spaces.